 The Mission of the Claire Trevor School of the Arts

-As UCI’s creative laboratory, the Claire Trevor School of the Arts explores and presents the arts as the essence of human experience and expression, through art forms ranging from the most traditional to the radically new.
-Our international and distinguished faculty work across a wide variety of art forms, partnering with others across the campus; our nationally ranked programs in art, dance, drama, and music begin with training but end in original invention.
+As UCI’s creative laboratory, the Claire Trevor School of the Arts explores and presents the arts as the essence of human experience and expression, through art ranging from the most traditional to the radically new.
+Our distinguished international faculty partner with others across UCI and globally to reimagine creativity for the twenty-first century.

 The Claire Trevor School of the Arts has proven itself to be a national leader in training emerging artists and performers since its establishment in 1965.
 It was originally known as the University of California, Irvine’s School of Fine Arts, but with its expansion of programs and focus over the years, it evolved into the School of the Arts.
 In 2000, the School was named in honor of Academy Award-winning actress Claire Trevor and her involvement with the School and its students.